animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode uses the mapping context, which contains mapping metadata for all the entities defined in your application, to determine all the Regions that are needed at runtime.
+Spring Data for GemFire uses the mapping context, which contains mapping metadata for all the entities defined in your application, to determine all the Regions that are needed at runtime.